Superstition in the Philippines

 In the Philippines, a handful of superstitious beliefs exist that are very famous amongst the natives.
 These beliefs are typically introduced to them at a very early age through children's books or bedtime stories.
-It is believed that if natives aren't careful to follow them, a curse will befall them.
+It is believed that if natives are not careful to follow them, a curse will befall them.

 Superstitious beliefs

 Knocking on wood

 An action Filipinos do to counter a negative remark.
-For example, if a friend were to say “I might get hit by a car while crossing the road”, wood has to be knocked to avoid it from happening.

 Tabi-tabi po

 A common phrase said out loud when passing through dwellings of spirits, such as cemeteries or haunted grasslands.
 It is a way to show respect and avoid disturbing spirits and other mythical creatures who live in these areas.

 Pagpag

-When coming from a wake, a Filipino practice would be not to go home straight away as it is believed that the soul of the dead would follow one back to his/her house.
+When coming from a wake, a Filipino practice would be not to go home straight away as it is believed that the soul of the dead would follow one back to their house.
 One may stop anywhere one pleases as long as one does not go straight home.